Skip to main content

 AAA Insurance (CSAA/Interinsurance Exchange)

-Market position: A major California carrier, leveraging strong brand loyalty from the roadside assistance side of the business.
+Market position: A major California carrier with strong brand loyalty from the roadside assistance side of the business.

 What to expect: AAA has undergone significant changes in recent years.
 Policyholders often choose AAA because of the brand trust, but the claims-handling side operates very differently from the tow truck side.